 William Henry Shuman III, born July 7, 1951, died August 22, 2019.

-Born in Nashua, NH, Bill spent his childhood in Milford, NH and summers in Wells, ME.
+Born in Nashua, New Hampshire, Bill spent his childhood in Milford, New Hampshire and summers in Wells, Maine.
 After a year of college his adventurous and restless nature compelled him to ride a motorcycle to Florida, where he worked on a shrimp boat.

 Boats seemed to be his calling and Bill attended the Boat School in Lubec, Maine from 1972-1975.
 For the rest of his life, wherever Bill lived, he built a boat, often moving to new places just to set up shop and start another one.